JuliaLang/julia/doc/src/manual/code-loading.md

 When a package with extensions is added to an environment, the `weakdeps` and `extensions` sections are stored in the manifest file in the section for that package.
-The dependency lookup rules for a package are the same as for its "parent" except that the listed extension dependencies are also considered as dependencies.
+The dependency lookup rules for an extension is that they can load the "parent" package and the listed extension dependencies.
+Other dependencies have to be loaded transitively via the parent pacakge via e.g. `import Parent.Dependency`.

 ### [Package/Environment Preferences](@id preferences)